 About ¼ to ½ pounds of banana leaf

-Stir in the oil, cumin and coriander (spices to taste – I prefer the full tablespoon of each), then pour in the flour and use your fingers to blend the mixture into a soft dough.
-Kneed until the dough is elastic, adding more water if necessary.
+Stir in the oil, cumin, cardamom and coriander, then pour in the flour and use your fingers to blend the mixture into a soft dough.
+Kneed until the dough is elastic, adding a little more water if necessary.
 You want it to be a bit moist.

-Cover the dough and set it aside to stand in a warm place for about 60 minutes, or until the dough has doubled in volume.
+Cover the dough and set it aside to stand in a warm place for about 60 minutes.
+The dough will just about doubled in volume.